EHS is committed to developing a culture where safety and health are core values, adopted and practiced throughout all levels of the University.

 Department Chairs, Heads of Offices, Directors of Programs, Laboratory Directors, Principal Investigators, managers, supervisors, foremen, etc. are responsible for the health and safety of students and employees engaged in activities under their direction or supervision.
 These supervisors must ensure that their employees or students:

-- perform work activities in a safety and considerate manner.
+- perform work activities in a safe and considerate manner.

 - comply with all relevant regulations and accepted standards.